 Now, Paul reminds us that we all need to be saved as all have sinned as it entered the world through Adam.
 Because of that sin, which God knew was going to happen even before they disobeyed, we have the effects of spiritual and physical death.
 You see, before their sin, Adam and Eve were allowed to eat from the tree of eternal life so they could have lived forever physically with God in the garden.
 They chose to disobey and so were not allowed to eat from the tree of life and so we have physical death as well as spiritual death from that sin.

 Sin was indeed present in the world before Torah was given, but sin is not counted as such when there is no Torah.

 When Adam disobeyed God, sin entered the world and everything in it.
 Through Adam it was passed on to all people but, without the law, men were not aware of the sin (disobedience).

 We were all born into sin because sin was in the world and in our relatives from the time of Adam's sin.
 This continued until the time of Moses when the commands of God were given.
 These commands included God's instructions for sacrifices to pay for the penalties of sin.
-Just as sin entered through the one man (Adam), the perfect sacrifice of one man (Jesus) paid the penalty for all sins of all men.
+Just as sin entered through the one man (Adam), the perfect sacrifice of one man (Yeshua) paid the penalty for all sins of all men.

-But the gift is not like the trespass.
-For if the many died by the trespass of the one man, how much more did God's grace and the gift of the one man, Jesus Christ, overflow to the many!
+But the free gift is not like the offence.
+For if, because of one man's offence, many died, then how much more has God's grace, that is, the gracious gift of one man, Yeshua the Messiah, overflowed to many!

 The law was given so that sin would be recognized and men would see that we cannot keep the law and earn our salvation.
 But as we are made more aware of that sin, we also understand how wonderful the gift of grace is as we are confident that grace covers all sins.
-Through that grace we are given eternal life through our Lord Jesus.
+Through that grace we are given eternal life through our Lord Yeshua Messiah.